ArfatulAsif/Competitive-Programming-TopicWise-Personal-Notes/DP/Bitmask DP/README.md

 ## Count of things [base case = 0000000...]

-- `dp[mask]` = count of additional things to unset remaining set bits...
-For example if musk = 010100, then to unset all the one's, the number of additional things require is the answer for this state...
+- `dp[mask]` = count of additional things `to unset remaining set bits`...
+For example if musk = 010100, then `to unset all the one's`, the number of additional things require is the answer for this state...

 ```cpp